takemaru/graphillion/README.md

 GraphSet([])
 ```

-### Edge Status
+### Edge constraints

-Edge Status specifies edges to be included or not in the object to
+Edge constraints specify edges to be included or not in the object to
 be created.
 These constraints must be represented by a dict of included
 or excluded edge lists.
 Edges not specified in the dict are
 "don't-care"; they can be included and exculded in the object.